A List of Common Problems of Moving Overseas for Expats & Global Nomads

 3. Strain in Relationships

-As much benefit there is to moving abroad, there are some cons to it as well.
+As many benefits there is to moving abroad, there are some cons to it as well.
 You get so busy planning, packing, moving, and settling in, that most of the time, it puts a strain in family and relationships.
 It is one of the most common problems of moving abroad.
 It can be more challenging when you are away from your family and loved ones.

 Many things can put a strain on relationships, from failure to securing a job opportunity or even experiencing high demand at your new job.
 Not to forget, if you have moved abroad with your family, your children can feel a lot more distraught from settling in a new environment, school, and making new friends.